-- 1. Where it is necessary for the Court to examine, on the basis of the matters of law and of fact relied on by a party, the confidentiality, vis-à-vis other parties, of certain information or material produced before the Court following a measure of inquiry referred to in Article 58 that may be relevant in order for the Court to rule in a case, that information or material shall not be communicated to the other parties at the stage of such examination. - 2.
-Where the Court concludes in the examination provided for in paragraph 1 that certain information or material produced before it is relevant in order for it to rule in the case and is confidential vis-á-vis other parties, it shall weigh that confidentiality against the requirements linked to the right to effective judicial protection, particularly observance of the adversarial principle. - 3.
-After weighing up the matters referred to in paragraph 2, the Court may decide to bring the confidential information or material to the attention of the other parties, making its disclosure subject, if necessary, to the giving of specific undertakings, or it may decide not to communicate such information or material, specifying, by reasoned order, the procedures enabling the other parties, to the greatest extent possible, to make their views known, including ordering the production of a non-confidential version or a non-confidential summary of the information or material, containing the essential content thereof.
+- 1. Where it is necessary for the Court to examine, on the basis of the matters of law and of fact relied on by a main party, the confidentiality, vis-à-vis the other main party, of certain information or material produced before the Court following a measure of inquiry referred to in Article 60 that may be relevant in order for the Court to rule in a case, that information or material shall not be communicated to that other party at the stage of such examination. - 2.
+Where the Court concludes in the examination provided for in paragraph 1 that certain information or material produced before it is relevant in order for it to rule in the case and is confidential vis-á-vis the other main party, it shall weigh that confidentiality against the requirements linked to the right to effective judicial protection, particularly observance of the adversarial principle. - 3.
+After weighing up the matters referred to in paragraph 2, the Court may decide to bring the confidential information or material to the attention of the other main party, making its disclosure subject, if necessary, to the giving of specific undertakings, or it may decide not to communicate such information or material, specifying, by reasoned order, the procedures enabling the other main party, to the greatest extent possible, to make his views known, including ordering the production of a non-confidential version or a non-confidential summary of the information or material, containing the essential content thereof.

-Article 60 Documents to which access has been denied by the EFTA Surveillance Authority
+Article 62 Documents to which access has been denied by the EFTA Surveillance Authority (new; ECJ RoP n/a; GC RoP Article 104)